 After you set up your LLC, you need decide what tax form your LLC should use.
 Single-member (single-owner) LLCs can be treated as sole proprietorships, C corporations, or S corporations.
 Multiple-member (multiple-owner) LLCs can be treated as partnerships, C corporations, or S corporations.

 By default, single-member LLCs are treated as sole proprietorships and multiple-member LLCs are treated as partnerships.
 However, owners can often realize huge tax savings—thousands and thousands of dollars each year—by electing to be treated as a C corporation or an S corporation.

-For help assessing whether you should operate your business as a sole proprietorship, partnership, C corporation or S corporation, please email me at email@example.com or telephone me at 425-885-9499.
+For help assessing whether you should operate your business as a sole proprietorship, partnership, C corporation or S corporation, you probably want to confer with a tax advisor.
+If you would like our firm's help--and we'd welcome the opportunity to discuss providing your venture with services--please email me at email@example.com or telephone me at 425-881-7350.
 You and I can arrange either an in-person or telephone meeting where we together estimate the benefits you'll receive from the different entity forms.
 If you're well-organized and have even a rough business plan, this meeting should take less than a couple of hours.

 Tip: Your tax savings from the optimal entity classification don't start until you make the correct entity classification elections.
 Each month of delay may cost you and your partners (if you have them) hundreds or even thousand of dollars in extra taxes.

 If you want help getting started in a new venture, our firm does provide hourly consulting services for new business owners and entrepreneurs.

 Typically, new or prospective business owners find that meeting for, say, an hour in my offices to go over basic entity setup questions (such as "should you use an LLC?"), explain how you get your accounting system up and running, and identify some of your most important tax planning opportunities (such as whether or not you should elect "S" status) delivers outstanding value.